verdammelt/octopress/source/_posts/2014-04-13-serving-coffee-with-express.markdown

 {% endcodeblock %}

-The part that concerns us is lines 12-18.
+The part that concerns us are lines 12-18.
+This section is telling Express that if a request comes in with a path starting with `/client` that we will want to do some special processing on it.

-First, the code is saying that if a file with path staring with `/client` is requested then we'll serve up the coffeescript file of the same name in the `../client` directory.
+* Line 13 determines the path to the CoffeeScript file (which is in the `../client` directory relative to our current directory).
 Of note here is that `request.path` does not contain the `/client` part of the path and `__dirname` is the directory of the currently executing file.

-Line 14 sets up the reading of this CoffeeScript file.
-(It is important to specify the encoding otherwise the Coffeescript compile will throw an error.)
-If there is an error reading the file, such as the file not existing, then we tell express to run whatever is the next rule (eventually if no other rules work Express will send a `404` for us).
-If we can read the file then we use CoffeeScript to compile that file and send that data back as the response.
-(Of note here is that we set the content type to be `text/javascript` to make sure that the browser does the right thing; it doesn't appear necessary with Chrome at least, but probably best to do it.).
+* Line 14 sets up the reading of this CoffeeScript file.
+It is important to specify the encoding otherwise the Coffeescript compile will throw an error.

+* If there is an error reading the file (line 15), such as the file not existing, then we tell express to run whatever is the next rule (eventually if no other rules work Express will send a `404` for us).

+* If we can read the file then we use CoffeeScript to compile that file (line 18) and send that data back as the response (lines 16-18).
+(Of note here is that we set the content type to be `text/javascript` (line 17) to make sure that the browser does the right thing (it doesn't appear necessary with Chrome at least, but probably best to do it.)).

 Congratulations, we've just written an Express Middleware!